Schoaf/qa-mattermost-notifications/README.md

 - for each web hook you can filter what tags or categories you want to be notified of. * means all (no filter)
 - Post includes author (full name (Warnung)), title, text, tags and category
 - Mattermost post links directly to the question
+- tags and category are links to the page of questions with this tag/category
 - Currently only new questions get posted to Mattermost

 ![Q2A settings page](docs/MattermostPlugin_admin2.png)